mlevison/APR-Markdown-Export/glossary/business-analyst-in-scrum/index.md

 title: "Business Analyst in Scrum"
 date: "2021-05-03"
 relatedTerms: ['quality-assurance-in-scrum', 'ux']
+excerpt: 'In traditional approaches, the **Business Analyst** gathers the requirements months or'
 ---

 In traditional approaches, the **Business Analyst** gathers the requirements months or years ahead of the team.
 Clearly that doesn't work in an Agile world.
 Scrum doesn't define any traditional roles inside the team: BA, QA, DBA, Dev, UX - instead everyone is a Developer or, better yet, a doer.
 This creates discomfort, but also opportunities.